chinmaymk/aikit/README.md

 ## FAQ

 <details>
+<summary><strong>How does this work?</strong></summary>

+AIKit directly calls apis of underlying llm providers, and maps responses to a unified result stream and consistent types.

 <summary><strong>How does this differ from the official SDKs?</strong></summary>

 AIKit focuses only on **generation** features across providers.
 That narrow focus lets us ship a smaller,